This scrape painting lesson is a fun and creative process-art lesson and a great introduction to screen printing for kids.

 Scrape art project for children

-:: how to use a scrape painting technique to create art
+In this art lesson you will learn::: how to use a scrape painting technique to create art

 :: how to think creatively and use familiar materials in new ways